Neural network embeddings recover value dimensions from psychometric survey items on par with human data: Conclusion

-We view our proposal as complimentary to both traditional workflows as well as to novel approaches in the (social) sciences.
+We view our methodological proposal as complementary to both traditional workflows as well as to novel approaches in the (social) sciences.
 By adopting embeddings approaches, we don't aim to replace human participants.
-Also well into the future, researchers will have very good reasons to work with humans, at the bare minimum to provide the necessary reference points for comparison as we demonstrated in our analyses.
+Also well into the future, researchers will have good reasons to study humans, at the bare minimum to provide necessary reference points for comparison as we demonstrated in our analyses.
 But different to ideas discussed before, such as "pseudo-factor analysis" \cite{guenoleEnhancingScaleDevelopment2025}, we want to go beyond merely creating another step in the typical validation pipeline in psychometrics.
 We see potential beyond that: With these novel technologies we can potentially investigate the full and diverse spectrum of expression in all natural languages.
 This creates novel opportunities to expand the scope of human behavior and experience represented in measurement tools.